 A "Chapter 20" bankruptcy isn't an actual bankruptcy type.
 It's an informal name for the practice of filing for Chapter 13 bankruptcy immediately after completing a Chapter 7 case.

 Here's the benefit of filing back to back bankruptcy cases: A debtor can discharge (wipe out) unsecured debts such as credit card balances in Chapter 7.
 Then, the filer can use Chapter 13 to pay off debts that don't go away in bankruptcy, like mortgage, car loan, or domestic support arrearages.

 But despite its benefits, you can expect the court or trustee to object.
 And some courts don't allow Chapter 20 filings at all.
 Read on to learn more before deciding whether Chapter 20 bankruptcy can work for you.

-The following are some of the main benefits of using Chapter 20 bankruptcy to discharge and reorganize your debts.
+The following are some of the main advantages of using Chapter 20 bankruptcy to discharge and reorganize your debts.

-To qualify for Chapter 13 bankruptcy, you currently can't have more than $360,475 of unsecured or $1,081,400 of secured debt.
-If your liabilities exceed these limits, you will not be eligible to file for Chapter 13 bankruptcy (you can still file for an individual Chapter 11 bankruptcy but it is significantly more difficult and costly than a Chapter 13).
+To qualify for Chapter 13 bankruptcy, you currently can't have more than $ 1,257,850 of unsecured debt or $1,257,850 of secured debt (as of April 1, 2019).
+If your liabilities exceed these limits, you won't be eligible to file for Chapter 13.
+You can still use an individual Chapter 11 bankruptcy, but it is significantly more difficult and costly than a Chapter 13.

-Despite its benefits, Chapter 20 bankruptcy also has many disadvantages.
-Below, we discuss some of the most common drawbacks of a Chapter 20 bankruptcy.
+Despite its benefits, Chapter 20 has disadvantages, too.
+Below are common drawbacks of a Chapter 20 bankruptcy.